-4.1.4 Existing Uncompacted Fill
+4.1.4 Existing Undocumented Fill

-As identified in the referenced geotechnical investigation report, uncompacted fill exists from past exploratory excavations and from past onsite grading activities.
-As recommended, undocumented fill materials in the northeastern area and within the development area will be removed during corrective grading.
+As identified in the referenced geotechnical investigation reports, undocumented fill exists from past exploratory excavations and from past on-site grading activities.
+As recommended, undocumented fill materials in the northwestern area and within the development area are proposed to be removed during corrective grading (Earth Systems, 2021).